k3rokami/Vrv-Downloader/README.md

 ## To Do's
 - [x] Dependencies extract showing no progress.
+- [ ] Ability to save to the same folder instead of selecting save path everytime
-- [ ] Add proxy support
+- [ ] Save in multiple format instead of mp4
 - [ ] Download whole series
-- [ ] Geo Bypass?
-- [ ] Save in multiple format instead of mp4
 - [ ] Better UI
 - [ ] Ability to change themes/background
-- [ ] Ability to save to the same folder instead of selecting save path everytime
+- [ ] Add proxy support/Geo bypass(Unable to get it work always 404 or 403 on my side with geo-bypass and proxy)

 Thanks for stopping by!
 ありがとうございました